 Coconuts' remarkable levels of resilience means that they can be grown in a wide variety of soils, although they do require a relatively high amount of rainfall.
-The natural habitat of coconuts is found in coastal areas and on the fringes of deserts, where it is a primary source of sustenance for dwellers within these climes.
+The natural habitat of coconuts is found in coastal areas and on the fringes of deserts.
 The coconut is a tropical tree species, mainly grown and harvested by small-scale farmers.
 Production of coconuts is concentrated on island and coastal areas, such as Fiji and Samoa, as well as in the humid tropics, such as India, the Philippines, Thailand and Indonesia.

 The coconut is a very useful plant with a wide range of products being sourced from it.
 Coconut products are used to make everything from clothing to animal feed to beauty creams.
 Its kernel is harvested for its edible flesh and delicious water, while its husk is used for its strong fibers.
 Most important, however, are its oils, which are extracted, processed, and marketed for culinary, medicinal, and cosmetic uses alike.
 Typically, the flesh is first dried down to 6% moisture to make copra.
 This product is then hauled to factories across the world where it is manufactured into oil.
 Less widely used, but more valuable, “virgin” coconut oil is directly extracted from raw coconut.